Getting Started

 cocxy list-tabs

-# Agent hooks
+# Agent code review

 # Window and session management

-cocxy session save my-workspace
+cocxy session-save my-workspace

-cocxy session restore my-workspace
+cocxy session-restore my-workspace

 # Panels and dashboards

-cocxy timeline export <tab-id> --format json
+cocxy timeline-export --format json > events.json

 # Remote workspaces

-cocxy remote connect prod-web
+cocxy remote-connect prod-web

 # Plugins

-cocxy plugin enable my-plugin
+cocxy plugin-enable my-plugin

 # Configuration and themes

-cocxy theme set catppuccin-mocha
+cocxy theme-set catppuccin-mocha

 cocxy capture-pane